 - Sensations of pins and needles

 Calcium target.
 Shoot for 1 gram per day (the RDA) from calcium-rich foods like dairy, bones, and cruciferous vegetables.
-Consider avoiding supplements, as supplemental calcium may adversely affect heart health.[*]
+Consider avoiding supplements, unless suggested by your healthcare provider, as supplemental calcium may adversely affect heart health.[*]

 How To Get Enough Electrolytes on Keto